Watch the Streak Show!

 The doc was right.
 After only six days off the bike, on December 30, 1993, I started my new streak riding on a trainer one-legged, my healing leg propped up on a soapbox per doctor’s orders.
 I realize in hindsight that if I had only had a little more resolve, I probably could have found an exercise bike in the hospital and not even taken a day off, which would have kept the streak alive!

 But, I didn’t, and I lost those six days.
 The good news is that the broken hip made me even more determined to complete the ten years of non-stop rides; I hit that mark years ago and just kept right on going.
-I’m now working on my 24th year of consecutive rides - over 10,000 days now - and am proud to have made it this far.
+I’m now working on my 27th year of consecutive rides - over 10,000 days now - and am proud to have made it this far.
 UPDATE: On February 9, 2022, my streak ended.
 From 1993 to 2022 I rode 10,269 consecutive days or 28 years 1 month and 11 days.

 Enough about me, though.
 I want to tell you about some other truly impressive streak cyclists and mileage junkies who have done, or are doing things I could never dream of accomplishing.
 If you know of more streak cyclists or mileage junkies, please let me know and I’ll add them to this page with whatever information you provide or I can round up.

 My cumulative mileage since I began tracking it (January 1973) is 710,000.
 There’s probably another 5 to 6K prior to that from tours (Iowa to Minnesota, Iowa to Wyoming), training, and racing, but I do not count that since it was not properly logged.
 So far I have 1,826 century days (days with 100+ miles).
 I have at least one century every month for 301 consecutive months.